 Quartz flooring is a granular flooring with a seamless finish.
 Quartzite flooring is an open pore flooring with a non-slip finish which remains skid proof when wet.
 Quartz flooring has a carpet look making areas look bigger as there are no grout joints.
 Seamless quartzite flooring can be screeded over existing secure tiles or a concrete screed finish.

+The speed of installation of quartz flooring makes it a popular option for renovation and new builds alike.
+The popular areas where quartz flooring is used are, patios, pool surrounds, balconies, entrance areas to name a few.
+Seamless quartzite flooring such as quartz are also used indoors.
 Installation of seamless quartzite flooring can take as little as a two day for return to service.
 Seamless quartz flooring has a large variety of colours to suit most flooring requirements.

 Natural Quartz Flooring Technical Info

 Product Features & Benefits

 - Quick installations, up to one hundred msq per day and ready for use in forty eight hours

 - Ideal for revamping, straight over stable tiles or slasto

 - Warmer than tiles underfoot